PhilPlantMan/Python-pairwise-comparison-letter-generator/README.md

-# Python pairwise comparisons: letter representations
+# Python pairwise comparisons: Letter representations

-Collection of python functions to generate letter representations of pairwise significance tests using the method described by [Piepho (2004)](http://dx.doi.org/10.1198/1061860043515).
+Collection of python functions to generate letter representations of pairwise significance tests based on the method described by [Piepho (2004)](http://dx.doi.org/10.1198/1061860043515).
 This method is applicable to any significance test that returns a table of pairwise comparisons that describe whether to reject the null hypothesis for each pairing or not.

 ## Purpose
 Currently there is no easy way to represent pairwise significance tests in a letter-based system in python.
 This is possible in R and most other statistics platforms such as SPSS and Minitab.
 Such a feature makes it much easier for someone to determine pairwise comparisons from figures with more than just a few treatments than a 'line' based representation.